akarelia20/Task_Manager/README.md

 - User can create a task
 - User can delete a task
 - User can mark a task as "Done"
-- previously made changes will be stored when the User returns, the data will be retrieved.
+- previously made changes will be stored when the User returns, the data will be retrieved (if the cookies are not cleared from the browser).

 # Deployment